All first-year students are introduced to programming (Java) and to the fundamentals of Software Engineering and Computer Science.

 A year in industry

-You have the opportunity to include a year in industry (a work placement year) as part of your degree.
-Even better, "with Employment Experience" is added to the degree name, thus giving full credit to the added experience.
+We offer degrees which include a year in industry (a work placement year) as part of your degree.

-A degree with Employment Experience offers the chance to spend one year on work placement and provides an opportunity to experience the work that you like in practice.
+A degree with a placement year offers the chance to spend one year on work placement and provides an opportunity to experience the work that you like in practice.
 Apart from experiencing how to solve real world problems, you will be able to develop your transferable skills, put academic theory into practice and - very importantly - substantially increase your value on the job market.

 We have a dedicated officer who can help you find a placement.
 You'll be paid a salary and your University fees are reduced for that year.